 Officer-Involved Shootings and Custodial Deaths in Texas (2018)

-Since 2005, there have been 8,730 deaths of civilians in the custody of Texas law enforcement.
+From 2005 to 20018, there were 8,730 deaths of civilians in the custody of Texas law enforcement.
 In the past decade, officer-involved shootings in Texas have been on the rise.
 Data obtained from the Texas Office of the Attorney General shows that since Sept.
 1, 2015, there have been 466 civilians shot by Texas law enforcement, and 78 officers have been shot.

 Officers involved in shootings skew younger and male than the general population of Texas law enforcement officers.
 Overall, most deaths that occur in Texas law enforcement custody are due to natural causes, but that nearly half of all deaths of inmates housed alone in a jail cell are suicides.